HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 2.1 Login to the ChainUp Custody platform
 ~~~~~~~~~~~~~~~~~~~

-Open ChainUp Custody platform (waas.chainup.com or custody.chainup.com) using any browser, scan the QR code,and log in using the [Custody] app or by scanning the QR code.
+Open ChainUp Custody platform (custody.chainup.com) using any browser, scan the QR code,and log in using the [Custody] app or by scanning the QR code.

 .. image:: images/api_plan_saomadenglu.png
    :width: 800px